Kylapurity/Air_Timeseries/README.md

 # Air Quality Forecasting Using LSTM

-This project focuses on predicting PM2.5 air pollution levels in Beijing using historical weather and air quality data.
-It was developed for a Kaggle time series competition and explores various deep learning techniques, especially Long Short-Term Memory (LSTM) networks.
+The challenge involves predicting PM2.5 concentrations in Beijing, utilising historical air quality and weather data.
+This task is approached through time series forecasting using Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks, which are mostly used for sequential data.
+We are required to fine-tune an LSTM model to minimise the RMSE, which will ensure the model accurately predicts future air quality levels.
+This report details the exploration, preprocessing, model design, and experimentation, highlighting the steps taken to improve model performance.The architecture of an LSTM network relies on three fundamental elements: the cell state, representing the network's current long-term memory; the hidden state, capturing the output from the previous time step; and the input data for the current time step.
+It also uses the gates(Forget gate, Input gate & Output gate) and activation functions(Sigmoid and tanh) to ensure the model is fine-tuned well and works well.

 ## Project Goal